 Apprenticeships are offered through private and public sectors.
 There are union as well as non-union apprenticeship programs.
 Employers, community colleges and universities, workforce investment boards, industry associations, and the military are among the groups that sponsor apprenticeship programs that are registered through the U.S. Department of Labor.

 Many trades jobs are affected by the state of the economy.
-During times of economic slowdown, construction and related building and renovation activity slows down as companies cut their budgets.
+During times of economic slowdown, such as during the recent coronavirus pandemic, construction and related building and renovation activity slows down as companies cut their budgets.
 Home owners also scale back on spending on home repairs and improvements unless they are absolutely necessary.
-The market research group IBISWorld reports that the U.S. carpenters comprise a $23 billion business.
-In May 2015, there were 639,190 carpenters working in the United States; the majority work in residential and nonresidential building construction, and as building finishing contractors.
-Plumbers generate $107 billion in revenue.
-Approximately 391,680 plumbers, pipefitters, and steamfitters work in the United States.
+The market research group IBISWorld reports that the U.S. carpenters comprise a $36.1 billion business.
+In May 2019, there were 734,170 carpenters working in the United States; the majority work in residential and nonresidential building construction, and as building finishing contractors.
+Plumbers generate $105.5 billion in revenue.
+Approximately 442,870 plumbers, pipefitters, and steamfitters work in the United States.
 Most work as building equipment contractors; the rest are employed in utility system construction, nonresidential building construction, and local government.
 Some work in ship and boat building.

 - Bricklayers and Stonemasons